-A thirst for international education may be a passion learned from one’s parents.
-University of Iowa student Wen Ying Lee from Singapore described her parents, not as celebrities, but as superheroes who gave her a passion to study what she loves across the globe.
-She wrote that her parents have studied in four countries, and have open minds when it comes to supporting their daughter’s dreams.
+A thirst for international education may be learned from one’s parents.
+University of Iowa student Wen Ying Lee from Singapore described her parents who supported her decision of studying literature in a UNESCO City of Literature, as “the two people who inspire me the most.”
+She wrote that her parents have studied in four countries, strongly believing that one learns the most when one is far from home.

-Wen describes her parents’ multiple roles in awe. “…[My mother] is a Senior Training Manager at CA Technologies who oversees the education department in South East Asia, and a full-time loving mother and wife,” Wen states.
-“My dad plays multiple roles at home - the fixer, the plumber, the driver, the butler - he's all strength on the outside, but has a soft, caring heart on the inside.
-He is an IT Manager at Tyco International who treats everybody as a friend.”
+“…[My mother] oversees the education department in Asia and Australia at CA Technologies, and is a full-time loving mother and wife,” Wen Ying states.
+“My dad is all strength on the outside, but has a soft, caring heart on the inside.
+He works in the IT department at Johnson Controls who treats everybody as a friend.”

-Beyond the family support, international parents Mrs. Lea Kien Pua and Mr. Chee Kwan Lee also find time to give back to the community.
+Beyond the family support, international parents Ms. Lea Kien Pua and Mr. Chee Kwan Lee also find time to give back to the community.

-“My parents are huge fans of volunteering and giving back to the community in any way possible for they have been distributing food to needy families in Singapore for more than 7 years now, and [have been] huge donators on kiva.org for more than 10 years,” wrote Wen.
+“My parents believe in volunteering and giving back to the community in any way possible.
+They have been distributing food to needy families in Singapore for over 7 years now, and are huge donors on kiva.org for more than 10 years,” wrote Wen Ying.

-Dedicated to their community, work, and family, Wen’s parents are an example of the kind of support University of Iowa international students receive en route to reaching their dreams.
-Wen’s dream was to be in a city of literature, and a legacy of international education may have led to her realizing this dream.
+Dedicated to their community, work, and family, Wen Ying’s parents are an example of the kind of support University of Iowa international students receive in order to realize their dreams.
+Wen Ying’s dream was to be in a City of Literature, and a legacy of international education may have led to her realizing this dream.